Things to Do in Wicklow: The Garden County's Hidden Treasures

 Covering over 20,000 hectares, this is Ireland's largest national park.
 While many visitors drive the Military Road for views, the real treasures lie in the network of walking trails ranging from easy strolls to challenging hikes.

-Unlike the more manicured Killarney National Park, Wicklow Mountains National Park offers a wilder, more rugged landscape that feels remote despite being less than an hour from Dublin.
+Unlike the more manicured Killarney National Park, Wicklow Mountains National Park offers a wilder, more rugged landscape that feels genuinely remote despite being less than an hour from Dublin.

 Wicklow Gaol